mjmolina/pyladiesBCN_circuitpython_workshop/README.md

 a movement-detector, a low-cost robot cleaner, and a plant watering and monitoring system.

-Outline
+### Outline

+`[Introduction]` Basic concepts
 - Talk motivation
 - Introduction to Microcontrollers and CircuitPython.
 - How to use an emulator for hardware programming.

-[Practical part] Let’s code with a CircuitPlayground Express, using an emulator in VS Code.
+`[Practical part]` Let’s code with a CircuitPlayground Express, using an emulator in VS Code.
 - lights-Neopixels.
 - Temperature sensor.
 - Light sensor.

-[Experimental part] Using the code on real devices.
+`[Experiments]` Using the code on real devices.

-[Demo part] In this section we will see how we can use all this knowledge to help automating our home.
+`[Demo time]` In this section we will see how we can use all this knowledge to help automating our home.
 You will see how we can build:

 - Low-cost robot cleaner.
 - Watering and monitoring plant system.

-*The Practical and Experimental parts, will probably be mixed for a more dynamic approach.
-This will depend on the group size*.
+> The Practical and Experimental parts, will probably be mixed
+> for a more dynamic approach.
+This will depend on the group size.

-*Note:* This emulator allows to programm 3 different microcontrollers.
+**Note:** This emulator allows to program 3 different microcontrollers.
 We will program the Adafruit Circuit Playground Express (CPX) and the same microcontroller will be used for the experimental and demo part.